fcabrera23/EW-24-Workshop1/content/install/host.md

     ![2023-04-27_13-26-11.png](../../images/2023-04-27_13-26-11.png)

-4. Check device settings using the ```Install-AksEdgeHostFeatures -Confirm:$false``` command to validate the Hyper-V, SSH, and Windows Power settings on the machine.
+4. Check device settings using the `Install-AksEdgeHostFeature` command to validate the Hyper-V, SSH, and Windows Power settings on the machine.

+    ```bash
+    Install-AksEdgeHostFeatures -Confirm:$false
+    ```

     | ℹ️ Note                                   |
     |------------------------------------------|